Gildraen/dbm-core/.github/README.md

    - Calculate the new version (don't modify package.json)
    - Create and push a tag: `git tag v1.2.3 && git push origin v1.2.3`
 3. Go to GitHub releases and publish the created tag
-4. GitHub Action will automatically publish to GitHub Package Registry
+4. The reusable release workflow will handle package publishing automatically, with backup fallback

 **Note**: The main branch is never modified during releases.
-Version updates happen only in the GitHub Action during publishing.
+Version updates happen only during package publishing.

 ## Required Secrets